Hamza Igamane: Rangers

-On 5 January 2025, Igamane scored his first career hat-trick (which was also a perfect hat-trick, having scored with both his feet and his head) against Hibernian in a 3-3 draw at Easter Road.
+On 5 January 2025, Igamane scored his first career hat-trick (which was also a perfect hat-trick, having scored with both his feet and his head) against Hibernian in a 3–3 draw at Easter Road.
 On 12 January 2025, he scored in a 3–1 victory against St Johnstone.
 Three days later he scored his seventh goal in six games during a 3–0 victory over Rangers rivals Aberdeen.
 For his performances over the month Igamane received his first ever Scottish Premiership Player of the Month award.
 On 16 March 2025, Igamane scored his first Old Firm goal, an 88th-minute winner as Rangers defeated Celtic 3–2 at Celtic Park for the first time since 2020.
 On 13 April, he scored the first goal as 10–man Rangers came from 2–0 down to draw 2–2 with Aberdeen at Pitodrie in the Scottish Premiership.
 On 27 April 2025, Igamane was awarded the Young Player of the Year and Goal of the Season awards for his goal against Celtic earlier in the month at Rangers Player Awards Ceremony for 2025.
 On 11 May 2025, he scored a volley from 25 yards during a 4–0 victory over Aberdeen at Ibrox which meant he had scored in his last three appearances against The Dons.

 Lille

-On 29 August 2025, Igamane signed a five-year deal with Ligue 1 side Lille for an undisclosed fee.
-Which was widely reported to be worth £10.4 million.
-Igamane made his debut a day later coming on as a second half substitute for Marius Broholm in a league match against FC Lorient and scored a brace during a 7–1 victory.
+On 29 August 2025, Igamane signed a five-year deal with Ligue 1 side Lille for an undisclosed fee; which was widely reported to be worth £10.4 million.
+Igamane made his debut a day later coming on as a second-half substitute for Marius Broholm in a league match against FC Lorient and scored a brace during a 7–1 victory.
+Igamane would get off to a great start at Lille scoring nine goals in his first eighteen games including four goals in five Europa League appearances before suffering a serious anterior cruciate ligament (ACL) tear in his right knee whilst on international duty during the 2025 Africa Cup of Nations final against Senegal in Rabat which would prematurely end his season.